test-fullautomation/robotframework-testsuitesmanagement/packagedoc/additional_docs/Description.rst

 Configuration level 3 is triggered only in case of level 1 and level 2 were not set.

-The configuration level 3 will check in ``config/`` folder in current testsuite directory, if there has json file which has the same name with testsuite file (ex: ``abc.rotbot`` & ``./config/abc.json``), then it will load this configuration file.
+The configuration level 3 will check in ``config/`` folder in current testsuite directory the existence of json file which has the same name with testsuite file (ex: ``abc.rotbot`` & ``./config/abc.json``), then it will load this configuration file.
 In case there is no json file has the same name with robot testsuite file, it will check the existence of ``./config/robot_config.json`` then load this ``./config/robot_config.json`` file as